 Coconut Flour – Coconut flour is naturally gluten-free and grain-free.
 This delicious smelling ingredient offers fiber, good fat, and protein.
 HERE is the coconut flour that I use!

 Mint – In moderation, mint is great for your pup’s breath and digestive health.
 According to the Continental Kennel Club, wild mint, spearmint, and peppermint are all non-toxic to dogs.
 The only species that you must watch out for is English pennyroyal (Mentha pulegium).

 Parsley – Parsley is another fresh breath herb that can benefit your pooch when consumed in moderation.
 It’s considered safe in dried and fresh forms and has been known to fight inflammation, soothe stomach upset, fight arthritis, fight urinary tract infections, and aid detoxification.

-Coconut Oil – This superfood has antiviral, antibacterial, and antimicrobial properties.
+Coconut Oil – This superfood touts antiviral, antibacterial, and antimicrobial properties.
 It’s also been linked to increased nutrient absorption and improved digestion.
-This stuff is so great, I wrote an entire blog post about it!
+In moderation, coconut oil is great for dogs!

 A Note On Measuring Flour

 When measuring flour, a lot of people have the urge to take their measuring cup, stick it in the flour bag, and scoop.
 Does that sound familiar?
 While it may be the easiest way to gather a cup of flour, it won’t leave you with an accurate measurement.
 Instead, all of my recipes use the traditional “spoon and level” method.